 - Minimum Height (from top edge of glass to bottom edge of fixture): 4.7″ (120 mm)

 Take some of these ranges with a grain of salt.
-I don’t recommend operating at the maximum height of the fixture – it seems like it would be quite unstable.
+I don’t recommend operating at the maximum height of the fixture – it seems like it would be unstable.
 The maximum height I listed (above) is just short of the actual capabilities and is the max that still provides enough bracket contact for stability.

 Pricing for the light fixture and mount kits is as follows: